Card. The Card gives you the ability to access funds held in your Venmo Account.

 Venmo cannot Reload your Venmo Account balance for ATM or over the counter withdrawals or cash back with purchase transactions.
 Any use of your Card to withdraw funds that exceeds your available Venmo Account balance will be declined.

 By using the Card when Reloads are enabled, you hereby authorize Venmo to automatically debit your Reload Method for the Reload Increment (or multiples thereof) as necessary to Reload your Venmo Account balance to complete any purchase made with the Card.
 You further agree that once a Reload transfer from your Reload Method has been initiated, you will be unable to cancel the transfer and Venmo may resubmit any Reload transfer that is returned for insufficient or uncollected funds or that is returned for any other reason, except as otherwise provided by the Automated Clearing House (ACH) rules or applicable law.
 You may be subject to third-party fees, such as insufficient fund fees, reversal fees, or ACH insufficient fund fees that your financial institution may charge if your Reload transfer is rejected.
-IF YOU ARE AWARE YOU DO NOT HAVE ENOUGH FUNDS IN YOUR VENMO ACCOUNT BALANCE TO COMPLETE A CARD PURCHASE, YOU SHOULD CONFIRM THAT YOUR RELOAD METHOD CONTAINS FUNDS SUFFICIENT TO COVER THE TRANSACTION, INCLUDING RELOADS, BEFORE USING THE CARD.
+IF YOU ARE AWARE YOU DO NOT HAVE ENOUGH FUNDS IN YOUR VENMO ACCOUNT BALANCE TO COMPLETE A CARD PURCHASE, YOU SHOULD CONFIRM THAT YOUR RELOAD METHOD CONTAINS FUNDS SUFFICIENT TO COVER THE TRANSACTION, INCLUDING RELOADS, BEFORE USING THE CARD AND UNTIL THE MERCHANT CAPTURES THE PURCHASE.
 THIS WILL HELP YOU AVOID THIRD PARTY OVERDRAFT OR OTHER FEES YOUR BANK MAY CHARGE.

 If you delete your Reload Method from Venmo or turn off the Reload feature, Venmo will be unable to Reload your Venmo Account balance and any Card purchase that exceeds your available Venmo Account balance will be declined.